jorgemhdev/various-exercises/README.md

 ### Can I use or share this code?

-Yes, as long as you credit the original author: Jorge Martinez Hurtado | jorgemhdev
+Yes, as long as you credit the original author: Jorge Martinez Hurtado | nothing4free

 ## The exercises